ServerDeveloper9447/express-routes-handler/readme.md

     // res.status(404).send({status:404})
     // Or something of your choice
 })
-// This must be put before the handler(app,'./routes') function
+// This must be put after the handler(app,'./routes') function
 ```

 ---